Appearance

 bash

-# Schema validation only
+# Schema processing

 konfigo -s config.yaml -S validation-schema.yaml